 This type uses a small fan to draw combustion gas.
 It uses an intermittent pilot on its ignition component.

-Before trying to change or replace the igniter, try to fix the problem first to prevent the additional cost.
+Before trying to change or replace the igniter, fix the problem first to prevent the additional cost.
 With some simple steps, you could avoid any cost of repairing or replacing the component of the unit water heater.
 Here are some tips you could do:

 - If not, you could check the voltage.
 For example, if your water heater receives too much electricity, the igniter will not light.